 Many Wills may have a Trust written into them but there is often confusion surrounding the reasons why it has been included and what it actually means.

 Our legal and tax team is often asked by families about Trusts in Wills.
-It is important to remember that although the Trust in the Will is treated as coming into effect when a person dies, there may be some decisions for the named Trustees to make and it may be necessary for legal documents to be drafted in order to set up the Trust appropriately.
+It is important to remember that although the Trust in the Will comes into effect on the day a person dies, there may be some decisions for the named Trustees to make and it may be necessary for legal documents to be drafted in order to set up the Trust appropriately.
+The Will becomes the Trust document.

 A Trust that is contained in a Will comes into effect when the Executors who have administered the estate transfer the assets (such as money or land) into the hands of Trustees.
 The Trustees are the legal owners of these assets but are not entitled to any benefits of the Trust, unless they are named as a beneficiary themselves.
 The Trustees are obliged to hold and manage the property for the benefit of a person or a group of people, who are called beneficiaries.